rgombash/munin2graphite/README.md

 ## What you need:

--installed munin node with some plugins
+- installed munin node with some plugins

 ## Configuration

--change parameters on top to suit your needs
+- change parameters on top to suit your needs

--optionally add to crontab to be executed (e.g.:every minute)
+- optionally add to crontab to be executed (e.g.:every minute)